Focus on activities that bring revenue into your business

 You can probably understand logically that making more offers leads to more sales.

-That said, I’ve been a consultant for a wide range of business owners and leaders – from solopreneurs to CEOs of companies with $30 million in annual revenue, and everywhere in between.
+That said, I’ve been a business consultant and coach for a wide range of business owners and leaders – from solopreneurs to CEOs of companies with $30 million in annual revenue, and everywhere in between.

 And what I’ve found is that the size of the company doesn’t matter when it comes to the subject of making more offers.